-Classification of Honours Awards
+Classification of Honours Awards (Undergraduate programmes)

 - 19.3 The following Honours classification scheme should be applied to all programmes except where another scheme has been approved as an exception.
-Where an exception has been approved, the exception must draw reference to the replacement regulations in force to replace Section 19.4 and Section 19.6-19.9 (inclusive) of these Regulations. - 19.4 In the first instance, students will be classified using an overall credit-weighted average mark of a Calculation Set.
-This classification may be adjusted upwards in specific cases on the basis of profiling (19.8) and on the basis of a wider consideration of a student's performance (19.9). - 19.5 In no circumstance can the classification produced by the overall credit-weighted average mark be downgraded.
+Where an exception has been approved, the exception must draw reference to the replacement regulations in force to replace Section 19.4 and Section 19.6-19.9 (inclusive) of these Regulations. - 19.4 In the first instance, students will be classified using an overall credit-weighted average mark of a Calculation Set6.
+This classification may be adjusted upwards in specific cases on the basis of profiling (19.8) and on the basis of a wider consideration of a student's performance (19.9). - 19.5 In no circumstance can the classification produced by the overall credit-weighted average mark be downgraded. - 19.6 Where a module has been passed at a second or subsequent attempt, the pass mark for the module, rather than the actual mark awarded, will be used in the consideration of whether the module has to be included in the Calculation Set.
+For example, a mark at second attempt of 53% will be replaced by a mark of 40%, if that is the pass mark for that module. - 19.7 Calculation of the credit-weighted average mark and the determination of classification are as follows: - 19.7.1 The credit-weighted average mark to be used is that from a set of SCQF 10 and SCQF 9 modules that comprise 180 credits in total, and produce the highest credit-weighted average mark.
+The set of modules (termed the Calculation Set) must include at least 90 credits at SCQF 10, and include a Dissertation if it is part of the programme. - 19.7.2 In the special case of the direct entry to level 4 ,the classification is based on the overall credit-weighted average mark of 120 credits, including at least 90 credits at SCQF 10 and the remainder at SCQF 9 or above. - 19.7.3 The classification scheme based on the overall credit-weighted average of the Calculation Set is as follows:

-&lt;sup>6 The calculation set for a candidate is specified in section 19.7, and is used for the determination of the credit-weighted average and the marks' profile.
+6 The calculation set for a candidate is specified in section 19.7, and is used for the determination of the credit-weighted average and the marks' profile.